 Constipation, another common symptom of pregnancy, can make hemorrhoid pain worse, so make sure you’re consuming enough fiber and water each day.

-If you’re going to put your baby in daycare and you haven’t yet made arrangements, visit some potential facilities this week.
-This is definitely not a decision you want to make at the last minute, and visits will be easier without your little one in tow.
+If you’re going to put your baby in day care and you haven’t made arrangements, visit some day care facilities this week.
+This is not a decision you want to make at the last minute, and visits will be easier without your little one in tow.
 If you were put on a waiting list weeks ago, check back now to see if anything has opened.
 Consider an in-home nanny or a nearby stay-at-home mother who is licensed to care for children.

 You should notify your healthcare provider any time you experience severe pain during your pregnancy.
-You may start to feel Braxton-Hicks contractions this week, if you haven’t already begun experiencing them.
+You may start to feel Braxton-Hicks contractions this week.
 These harmless contractions occur when the uterus tightens.
 They are simply “practice” contractions that get your body ready for delivery.

 Braxton-Hicks contractions usually last a minute or two, but if they last longer or are becoming more frequent and stronger, tell your doctor.
 It may be a sign of early labor.

 Preeclampsia is more likely to develop now that you are further along in the pregnancy, but could occur sooner or even, rarely, postpartum.
-Preeclampsia is a potentially serious pregnancy complication for you and your baby, but it unfortunately doesn’t always have any obvious symptoms.
+Preeclampsia is a potentially serious pregnancy complication for you and your baby.
+Unfortunately, this condition doesn’t always produce obvious symptoms.
 If you take your blood pressure regularly at home and you have a blood pressure reading of at least 140/90 mm Hg twice within four hours, get to a doctor.

-Pre-eclampsia is more than just high blood pressure.
+Preeclampsia is more than just high blood pressure.
 It can result in damage to your organs, especially the kidneys.
-If you don’t have a home blood pressure monitor, which you should, and you notice symptoms such as severe headaches, pain on your right side, and vision changes or nausea, tell your doctor immediately or get to an emergency department.
+If you don’t have a home blood pressure monitor, which you should, and you notice symptoms such as severe headaches, pain on your upper right abdomen, and vision changes or nausea, tell your doctor immediately or get to an emergency department.